ajjonesmusic/ajfinalport.github.io/DESIGN.md

         }
 https://www.w3schools.com/jsref/prop_html_id.asp

-I used an element id to get the audio.
+I used an element ID to get the audio.

-The audio still wouldnt play when I clicked on it so I went back to the w3school website and found an onClick event
+The audio still wouldn't play when I clicked on it so I went back to the w3school website and found an onClick event

 https://www.w3schools.com/jsref/event_onclick.asp